 \end{corollary} \begin{proof} By \cite[Chapter 2]{55AH}, we have

 Therefore, thanks to Proposition \eqref{5hh240120146} we get the results. \end{proof} \begin{corollary} Let $p>1$ and $k$ be a positive integer such that $2k<N+2/p$.
-There exists a constant $C$ depending on $N,k,p$ such that for any compact set $K\subset\mathbb{R}^{N}$
+There exists a positive constant $C$ depending on $N,k,p$ such that for any compact set $K\subset\mathbb{R}^{N}$, we have